somegithubuser245/cryptocurrency-tracker/README.md

-# Cryptocurrency Spread Detector
+# Cross Exchange Crypto Spread Detector

-A full-stack tool for analyzing historical cryptocurrency spreads.
-The backend (FastAPI + Celery) ingests OHLCV data from multiple exchanges via CCXT, stores normalized results in Postgres, and makes them available through REST endpoints.
-The frontend (React + Vite) visualizes batch progress and computed spreads in real time.
+A full-stack tool for analyzing historical cross-exchange cryptocurrency spreads.
+The tool finds max spreads for all pairs available among different exchanges.

+What you can tinker with:
+- granularity: 5m, 30m, 1h, 4h etc.
+- exchanges to parse data from - basically all available with ccxt library
+- threshold: min. amount of exchanges that have the same crypto ticker

+> Note: you can analyse ohlc in the past only for how far the exchange allows you to fetch its data.
+> The ohlc timestamp set with the shortest time will be taken, as ohlc needs to be aligned among timestamps

 ## Project Structure